marcnnn/flame_slurm_backend/README.md

   ]
 ```

-This part of the Job definition defines the Host part of the Flame Child Beam.
-In this case the IP of teh infiniband interface is used so that the beam disribution Protokoll
+The `slurm_job` defines the Slurm job that will run on each spawned machine.

-is communicating over the infiniband IP interface to allow low latency and high bandwith communication.
+The `SLURM_FLAME_HOST` environment variable is also explicitly customize to the infiniband interface, which will be used by the Erlang VM Distribution layer for low latency and high bandwidth communication:

 ```bash
 export SLURM_FLAME_HOST=$(ip -f inet addr show ib0 | awk '/inet/ {print $2}' | cut -d/ -f1)
 ```
-You need to start the Parent Beam with the same configuration.

-Example Livebook start on a CUDA 12.5 Node with CUDNN in $HOME for NX ELXA Backend:
+You will need to start the parent Erlang VM (the one that configures FLAME) with the same configuration.
+If you are using Livebook, here is a script that starts on a CUDA 12.5 with CUDNN in `$HOME`:

 ```bash
 #!/bin/bash
 export CUDA=/usr/local/cuda-12.5/